-->

 Contact Page

 Example: As mentioned, each navigation button can be built out to provide additional information.
 Another example is your Contact Page.
 Be sure the visitor can get in touch with you quickly.
-A contact form is one strategy however always provide a direct phone number to reach you.
+A contact form is one strategy to reach you, however always provide a direct phone number and email to contact you.
 Not only is this a courtesy to your interested visitor but it also reduces the chances that your visitor will leave your website and find someone else before you respond to a contact form.

-When should an author start thinking about publicity for a non-fiction book?
+When should an author start their publicity for a non-fiction book?

-What are some publicity goals that non-fiction authors have?
+What are the publicity goals that many non-fiction authors have?

-Many authors, especially authors that have a primary business and their book would complement their business, would write a book as a showcase of the scope of their knowledge.
+Many authors, especially authors that have a primary business such as speaking and consulting and their book complements their business, would write a book as a showcases of the scope of their knowledge.
 Their book also reveals how their experience and expertise is socially relevant to the issues trending in our society.
 This information can set the author apart from others in their industry and give them a significant competitive advantage.
-Who doesn’t love a book author?

 What is the Annie Jennings PR Ladder Strategy™?

-The Ladder Strategy™ created for authors and experts is designed to optimize their PR and book marketing potential.
-Annie Jennings PR Firm is well known for simplifying and organizing PR best practices into easy to understand visuals.
+The Annie Jennings PR Ladder Strategy™, created for authors, experts, speakers and consultants is designed to optimize their PR and book marketing potential.
+Annie Jennings PR Firm is well known for simplifying and organizing PR best practices into easy-to-understand visuals.

 Annie Jennings PR is a one of kind PR firm having created book promotion, publicity, marketing and branding strategies that have changed the industry and are in widespread use today.
-The PR techniques presented by Annie Jennings PR are aligned with what the media requires in an author or expert as well as for what a company that would like to hire the author/expert for a consulting or speaking opportunity.
+The PR techniques and publicity marketing strategy presented by Annie Jennings PR are aligned with what the media requires to include the author, expert, speaker or consultant in their article, radio talk show, podcast or TV show.

 Want to learn more about how experts with books used Annie’s strategies to achieve their highest levels of success?
 The author/experts discuss, in their own voices, the value that working with Annie has brought to them.
 Real client publicity stories here.

-Annie’s Ladder Strategy goes from rungs one through ten, with each rung qualifying you for the next rung higher.
+Annie’s Ladder Strategy consists of rungs – one through ten.
+Each rung qualifies you for the next rung higher.
 This is considered a classic Annie Jennings PR media and branding strategy as it was created by observing how the media works – and how attracting opportunity works.

-How many authors and experts have used the Annie Jennings PR Ladder Strategy™?
+How many authors, experts, speakers and consultants have used the Annie Jennings PR Ladder Strategy™?

 Thousands upon thousands of authors, experts and clients have followed the Ladder Strategy™ leading to great success.
 You can review numerous client and media testimonials as well as real client Publicity success stories.

-When is the right time to start publicity?
+When is the right time to start publicity services campaign?

 It all depends on what you want to accomplish.
 If you would like to reach out to book review websites or book reviewers the usual time frame is 3 months prior to the publication date.
-However to be safe, I would suggest that you to check with the site or reviewer just in case there are any updates via email or phone call.
-You can even use social media to perhaps get a response.
+However, to be safe, I would suggest that you to check with the site or reviewer just in case there are any updates.
 It’s best to add an extra month to be safe.
 If you are told to submit three months in advance of the publication date, I would suggest that you submit earlier but not too much earlier.
 It is always best to call ahead to get any specifics they would like submitted with your review copy to avoid delays.